 The Cash Flow Statement shows the changes in cash and cash equivalents of the Council during the reporting period.
 The Statement summarises how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
 The amount of net cash flow arising from operating activities is a key indicator of the extent to which the operations of the Council are funded by way of taxation and grant income or from the recipients of services provided by the Council.
 Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Council's future service delivery.
-Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Council.
+Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowings) to the Council.

-Nata 2019/20 2018/19 Note £'000 £'000 Net surplus or (deficit) on the provision of services (45,018) (14,927) Adjustments for non-cash movements 32 50,276 26,965 Adjustments for items that are investing and financing activities 2,414 1,753 Net cash inflows/(outflows) from operating activities 7,672 13,791 Investing activities 33 (5,280) (47,196) Financing activities 34 (19,243) 51,908 Net increase/(decrease) in cash and cash equivalents (16,851) 18,503 Cash and cash equivalents at the beginning of the reporting period 30,165 11,662 Cash and cash equivalents at the end of the reporting period 13,314 30,165 Movement in cash (16,851) 18,503
+Nata 2019/20 2018/19 Note £'000 £'000 Net surplus/(deficit) on the provision of services (45,799) (14,927) Adjustments for non-cash movements 33 50,753 26,965 Adjustments for items that are investing and financing activities 0 1,753 Net cash inflows/(outflows) from operating activities 4,954 13,791 Investing activities 34 (6,838) (47,196) Financing activities 35 (14,967) 51,908 Net increase/(decrease) in cash and cash equivalents (16,851) 18,503 Cash and cash equivalents at the beginning of the reporting period 30,165 11,662 Cash and cash equivalents at the end of the reporting period 13,314 30,165 Movement in cash 31 (16,851) 18,503